TMC2710/WebDevFinalProject/README.md

 # TMC2710
-Final Project for Code Louisville Class Web Dev Tuedays class is My Son's Wedding Page that shows the story of them, Pics, Registry, and RSVP.
+Final Project for Code Louisville Class Web Dev Tuedays class is My Son's Wedding Page that shows the story of them, Pics, Registry, and RSVP. <br />

-I have included Responsive Menu with CSS
+1. I have included Responsive Menu with CSS <br />
-Images as thumbnail pics that when you click enlarge and the colums and rows are Flexbox Created custom animation across the screen
+2. Images as thumbnail pics that when you click enlarge and the colums and rows are Flexbox <br />
+3. Created custom animation across the screen